lemaoliu/WLAC/README.md

 # Word-level AutoCompletion (WLAC)

-This is a new shared task in WMT 2022.
+This is a new shared task called [WLAC](https://statmt.org/wmt22/word-autocompletion.html) in WMT 2022.
 In this year, the shared task involves in two language pairs German-to-English (De-En) and Chinese-to-English (Zh-En) with two directions.
 If you have any questions, please contact <a href="mailto:lemaoliu@gmail.com" target="_blank">Lemao Liu</a>.

 # Key Steps